o-kos/ktsm/README.md

 Based on Qt 5.15.2 QSharedMemory sources implementation of Qt shared memory IPC.
 Full compatible with create, attach, lock etc methods, include native key generation.
 Does not depend on any Qt libraries.

+## Licence information
+Licensed as required by Qt library licensing rules (LGPL 3.0?).
+The author does not impose any additional requirements on the use of this code.

 ## Example